nphotchkin/TypeLang.app/RAMBLINGS.md

 Ideally i'd like to encorporate this:
 [The Solar System Theory](https://www.youtube.com/watch?v=95NgtNgmnWA&list=WL&index=2&ab_channel=NathanielDrew)

+And word clouds -something that looks like netflix or calm with something that looks like this: https://www.cssscript.com/tag-word-cloud/

 Pack size = 10 (I heard somewhere once that you can't fit more than 10 things in your head at once).